- Learn Linux

 Note that I specifically mention tap and rain water rather than just water.
 Pure distilled water is actually an insulator, but the impurities in most water turns it into a conductor.
 Never operate live mains equipment near water or outside in the rain, unless the equipment is specifically designed for that purpose (see electrical safety section).

-There is another type of material called a semi-conductor whose properties can change between an insulator and a conductor under certain conditions, but we'll look more at semiconductors later when we get on to active components.
+There is another type of material called a semi-conductor whose properties can change between an insulator and a conductor under certain conditions.
+Semiconductors will be covered in more details later when we get on to active components.

 This is an example of a real circuit used in battery operated torches.